joonas175/portfolio/src/pages/index.md

 Astro with static page generation, hosted on GitHub Pages with a custom domain.
 And the domain is cool, am I right?
 Deployed straight from main branch with Astro's own workflow.
 Currently using Svelte and Vue frameworks for components, in addition to Astro's own component syntax.
 See [portfolio repository](https://github.com/joonas175/portfolio) on GitHub for reference.

-This website is designed with the idea and the UI over accessibility, sorry about that.